33 Scary & Fun Facts About Obesity (2022 Update)

 13. 8.2% of Australian teens and children have problems with obesity.

-Less than fun facts about obesity in Australia show us that 1 in 4 children between 2–17 is having problems with being overweight, while 1 in 12 children is obese.
+Less than fun facts about obesity in Australia show us that 1 in 4 children between 2–17 has problems with being overweight, while 1 in 12 children is obese.
 Overall, 25% of Aussie kids and teens are either overweight or obese, which is rather shocking.

 14. There are 13.7 million obese children in the US at the moment.